areski/python-nvd3/README.rst

-See our examples directory for more samples.
+See the file examples.py for more samples.

 Screenshot